 Ensure that records are transferred, within 5 days for an in-year transfer or within the first 5 days of the start of a new term, when a child changes/transitions to a new school.

-Ensure mechanism is in place to support the Designated Safeguarding Lead in specific regard to their welfare responsibilities e.g. weekly/monthly one to one meetings between the Designated and Deputy Designated Safeguarding Lead to offer mutual support.
+Ensure there is a mechanism in place to support the Designated Safeguarding Lead in specific regard to their welfare responsibilities e.g. weekly/monthly one to one meetings between the Designated and Deputy Designated Safeguarding Lead to offer mutual support.

 Keep the school’s SMT, Governors, Local Authority and SCSP informed about safeguarding and child protection issues as requested